viamrobotics/docs/docs/how-tos/deploy-ml.md

 {{<imgproc src="/services/ml/label.svg" class="fill alignleft" style="max-width: 250px" declaredimensions=true alt="Label data">}}
 **2. Label your images**

-Once you have enough images of the objects you'd like to classify, use the interface on the **DATA** tab to label your data.
+Once you have enough images of the objects you'd like to identify captured and synced to the Viam app, use the interface on the [**DATA** tab](https://app.viam.com/data/view) to label your data.

+You can lable your images to create:
 If you want to train an image classifier, use image tags.
 For an object detector, use bounding boxes.

+- [Detection models](/services/vision/#detections): Draw **bounding boxes** around distinct objects within captured images.
+  The trained model will enable your machine to be able to detect those objects on its own.
+- [Classification models](/services/vision/#classifications): Add **tags** to your images with class labels that describes it.
+  The trained model will enable your machine to classify similar images on its own.

 <br>